mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 ## Kubernetes Flannel Modification

-Changes are required to the CIDR network flannel on running Kubernetes cluster.
+Changes are required to flannel networking in both the Kubernetes cluster and BIG-IP.
+These changes are mostly required to the second cluster.
 Assuming that you have installed a fresh Kubernetes cluster via kubeadm builder tool with adopting appropriate --pod-network-cidr flag in kubeadm init command shown below:

 ```
 kubeadm init --apiserver-advertise-address=192.168.200.70 --pod-network-cidr=10.244.0.0/16